Conservatory Prices Quote. What to Look For

 - Itemised description of works (with time frame – start date & how long the work will take).

-- Itemised description of materials – i.e. UPVC steel reinforced frames, how many windows will open, type of window & door furniture, type & number of doors etc…
+- Itemised description of materials – i.e. UPVC steel reinforced frames, how many windows will open, type of window & door furniture, number of doors, what type of roofing etc…

 - What warranties & guarantees are included – what about ongoing service or problems after completion?